 The infertility journey can be extremely hard.
-Here are eight coping with infertility tips.
+Here are eight coping techniques for people with infertility.
 Learn how to get support for you and your partner.

 1. Learn about the normal responses to infertility.

-2. Another step in overcoming isolation is to build a bridge back to your family.
+2. Overcoming isolation by building a bridge back to your family or family.

-All but the least sensitive can be educated about infertility, and can be taught by you how to be helpful and supportive.
+Building a bridge back in your relationships involves educating others about infertility.
+Inform others about how to be helpful and supportive.
 Ask them to do some reading on infertility.
 Also, be sure to let them know how you want to be treated.

 3. Give yourself permission to cry and be angry.